AdenPotato/CS1030-Django-Starter/docs/getting-started/Linux.md

 ```

 This will lead you into the portfolio folder. we will create our virtual enviorment from there,
-we do this with the command
+we do this with the command:

 ```bash
 python3 -m venv djvenv
 ```

 This command tells python to create a virtual enviroment in that directory called djvenv.
-we tell our system we want that as our source directory by doing
+we tell our system we want that as our source directory by doing:

 ```bash
 source djvenv/bin/activate
 ```